raj-gun/NonSysID/paper/paper.md

 ![**Model identification results from the electro-mechanical system**.
 The model simulation output $\hat{y}(t)$ is presented against the actual output $y(t)$ of the system given in Eq. \eqref{eq:NARX_eg}.
 The input $u(t)$ to the system is a PRBS.
 Only 250 samples are used for identifying/training the model using $\text{iOFR}_{S}$ in the `NonSysId' package.\label{fig:narx_eg_rldt_sys}](Figures/ele_mech_sysId.svg)

-Table 3: The model identified from the data generated from the system in [@Lacerda2017b]

 | Model term        |  Mean squared PRESS error   | ERR                     | Parameters/Coefficients |
 |-------------------|-----------------------------|-------------------------|-------------------------|
 | $y(t-1)$          | $8128.5$                    | $0.49526$               | $1.7844$                |